typesense/showcase-boolean-search-games/TUTORIAL.md

 ## 1. Retrieve and Sort Autocompleted Tag Suggestions

-We will start by creating a search box that users can type into to find Tags to filter by.
-To find potential Tags we will use a normal query_by request to our games table, and will then sort through the results to construct a list of possible tags relating to different fields.
+We will start by creating a search box that users can type into to find tags to filter by.
+To find potential tags we will use a normal query_by request to our games table, and will then sort through the results to construct a list of possible tags relating to different fields.

 ### Search Box Setup